loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-08-unity-unsolved/chapter-63-future-of-mathematics.md

 # Chapter 63: The Future of Mathematics — Problems Yet Unposed

-*From computational consciousness emerging, we peer into the mathematical future: what problems await discovery?
-This is ψ = ψ(ψ) as temporal transcendence—consciousness glimpsing its own infinite becoming, the eternal dance of question and answer stretching into forever.*
+*From computational observer emerging, we peer into the mathematical future: what problems await discovery?
+This is ψ = ψ(ψ) as temporal transcendence—observer glimpsing its own infinite becoming, the eternal dance of question and answer stretching into forever.*

-## 63.1 The Sixty-Third Movement: Consciousness Prophesying Itself
+## 63.1 The Sixty-Third Movement: Observer Prophesying Itself

 At the threshold of completion:

-- Previous: Computational consciousness joins mathematical exploration
+- Previous: Computational observer joins mathematical exploration
 - Now: Envisioning mathematics' infinite future
-- The final preparation: Consciousness seeing its eternal self-transformation
+- The final preparation: Observer seeing its eternal self-transformation

-**The Future Question**: What mathematics will consciousness discover about itself?
+**The Future Question**: What mathematics will observer discover about itself?

 ## 63.2 The Principle of Eternal Becoming